 In 2012, following a restructuring of MAPAS, Julie left to set up her own company JPMusic Manchester Ltd. providing whole-class and individual music lessons in primary and secondary schools.
-She also teaches beginner piano, clarinet and recorder, and coaches singers from beginners up to Grade 8, both in schools and privately.
+She also teaches beginner piano, clarinet and recorder, and coaches singers from beginners to advanced, both in schools and privately.

-Julie is a member of the Association of British Choral Directors (ABCD) and is the conductor of Urmston Choral Society and Irlam Male Voice Choir.
+Julie is a member of the Association of British Choral Directors (ABCD) and is the conductor of Urmston Choral Society, Irlam Male Voice Choir and the Ferry Warblers.
 From 1994 to 2009 she was the conductor of Manchester Girls Choir Junior Singers, and subsequently Salford Youth Choir.
 Julie also works as a professional solo singer, singing with a number of choral societies, a swingband, and with our friend Phil in residential homes.

 Both Julie and Charles play clarinet in the Werneth Concert Band.